eclipsesrl/udesly-docs/docs/shopify-faq.md

 - From your Shopify admin, go to *Online Store > Themes*.
 - Find the theme that you want to edit and click *Customize*.

+## Why can't I customize the Checkout?

+Basic Shopify Accounts are not allowed to modify Checkout template, but they can customize the checkout page in the theme editor.
+The checkout.liquid asset is available to *Shopify Plus* merchants only and requires manual intervention whenever Shopify makes an upgrade.

+## I copied Blog Articles from the Elements pack, why they don't show up?

+The Blog articles creates a Blog picker, so you have to select a Blog following the path *Online Store > Themes > Customize > Theme settings*.

+## I copied Shop Products from the Elements pack, why they don't show up?

+The Shop products creates a Collection picker, so you have to select a Collection following the path *Online Store > Themes > Customize > Theme settings*.